petarzhaw/ml2_project/readme.md

 - `app.ipynb`: The main Python file which fetches the data, preprocesses it, trains the models, and evaluates them.
 - `requirements.txt`: Lists the Python libraries required for this project.
-- `reddit.csv`: Stores the fetched Reddit posts.
+- `data\reddit.csv`: Stores the fetched Reddit posts.
 - `model.pkl`: Stores the best performing model for future use.
 - `main.py`: Runs the model in a browser.
+- `templates/index.html`: HTML template for the web app.
+- `config.py`: Contains the configuration for the notebook.
+- `data\ratings.csv`: Contains the ratings for the posts.

 ## Results